 You can find hostel style lodging in El Panchan, as well as in town and different locations around Palenque ruins.

 Casa Palenque Janaab is in Palenque town, close to the ADO bus terminal.
 There are dorm rooms and private rooms.
-Backpackers love this place for various reasons!
+Backpackers in Mexico love this place for various reasons!
 It’s centrally located and the prices are unbeatable for this location.

 Cabanas Kin Balam is a great choice for backpackers who want to stay close to El Panchan.
 This place also has dorms and a swimming pool!